johanvanhelden/dockerhero/readme.md

 ### Laravel Dusk

-In order to make Laravel Dusk work, you need to add your Laravel project URL to the "extra_hosts" section of the docker-compose workspace section, as explained in the "[Connecting from PHP to a local project via URL](#connecting-from-php-to-a-local-project-via-url)" section.
+In order to make Laravel Dusk work, you need to add your Laravel project URL to the "extra_hosts" section of the `docker-compose.yml` workspace section, as explained in the "[Connecting from PHP to a local project via URL](#connecting-from-php-to-a-local-project-via-url)" section.

 ### laravel-dump-server